 About

-Pavia Cathedral is a church in Pavia, Italy, the largest in the city and seat of the Diocese of Pavia.
+Pavia Cathedral is a cathedral in Pavia, Italy, and seat of the Diocese of Pavia.
 The construction was begun in the 15th century on the site of two pre-existing Romanesque, "twin" cathedrals.
 The cathedral houses the remains of St. Sirus, first Bishop of Pavia, and a thorn purported to be from the Crown of Thorns worn by Christ.
 The marble facing of the exterior was never completed.

 Source: Wikidata & Wikipedia (CC BY-SA 4.0).
 This page is part of our global directory; for our editorial Top 220 with hours, highlights and ranking, see the homepage.